After 38 hours of research evaluating 56 products, we picked American Crew Forming Cream as our top choice.

 Cover all of your hair, using a comb if your hair is on the thicker side.
 You can always tousle your hair once you have the product distributed to get the definition you want.

-The first couple of times you use hair cream, you may accidentally miss back parts of your head.
+The first couple of times you use hair cream, you may accidentally miss the back parts of your head.
 Don’t do it!
 It will be obvious to absolutely everyone that you’ve switched to a new styling product.

 Once you’ve applied all the products you need, it’s not a bad idea to add a hairdryer to the mix for a softer – even more, natural look (and perhaps even a little extra hold).

 Run your fingers through your hair while drying to lift and add texture to your hair.
 When your hair is dry, be sure to use a comb or your fingers to complete the style.